francesjgonzales/final-proj4/README.md

 - **Color** used will be black and white.
 I observed that most shoe websites have a plain background.
 This is to showcase the product details and design.

-- I'm takinga simplistic approach on this website since the focus will be on the shoes.
+- I'm taking a simple approach to this website to showcase more on the products.

 - This will be mobile responsive which can be viewed in tablets and mobile phones as well.